 Folks are saying good things...

-Although we are located in Los Angeles, California, we've shockingly never been invited to the Oscars.
+Listen, we're just as shocked as you that we've never been invited to the Oscars.
+Here we are in Los Angeles, California, and mum's the word.
+Radio Silence.
+No invitation.
 This, quite frankly, we find to be terribly troubling.
 It's true, technically speaking, we're not thespians.
 Are we thespians?
 Nay, we're halvatiers, a different kind of thespian.
 A new kind of thespian.
-Not thespians.
 Nevertheless, we continue to strive for the stars, crafting premium, authentic halva, a halva that is its own kind of star, except made from tahini instead of... star power.
 More importantly, our halva is made with select ingredients, to both honor its humble origins and celebrate its grand possibilities.

 And guess what...
 All of our current halva flavors are gluten free, kosher, vegan and delicious.

 Halva, Halvah, Helva, Helvasi,

 Halwa, Halawa, Halvas